Arts and events grants

 - Support material including letters from participating groups, artists and service providers, quotes, venue confirmation details, promotional material

-- Details of your organisations Incorporation Certificate or Letter of Agreement from auspicing agent
+- Your organisations Incorporation Certificate or Letter of Agreement from auspicing agent if applicable

 Step 5 - Submit your application